evoingram/vbDatabase/README.md

 ## Documentation

-Check out the [Wiki](https://github.com/evoingram/vbDatabase/wiki) for more info on general production workflow, file and ffolder organization, database-related information, templates, classes, modules and various functions within the software.
+Check out the [Wiki](https://github.com/evoingram/vbDatabase/wiki) for more info on general production workflow, file and folder organization, database-related information, templates, classes, modules and various functions within the software.